Updated 06 Mar 2025

 In October 2018, Lennon produced a video accusing a young refugee, Jamal Hijazi, of being a violent school bully.
 This came shortly after footage went viral of Jamal being pinned to the ground and having water poured over him.
 Jamal vehemently denied the allegation and instructed lawyers to begin legal action against Lennon.
 In April 2019, papers were served.

-With legal costs mounting and a strong likelihood that he would lose the libel case, Lennon set in motion a plan to avoid paying up.
+With legal costs mounting and a strong likelihood that he would lose the case, Lennon set in motion a plan to avoid paying up.
 On 3 February 2021, he and his wife divorced.
 A month later, and just six weeks before the case was due to be held in the High Court, he declared himself bankrupt.
 As predicted, Lennon lost the case and the judge ordered him to pay Jamal £100,000 in damages and all reasonable legal costs.

 This wasn’t Lennon’s only legal trouble in 2021.
-In October, he was given a five-year stalking protection order, after he went to the property of a journalist from The Independent back in January.
+In October, he was given a five-year stalking protection order, after he went to the property of a journalist from The Independent that January.
 Lennon was attempting to stop the publication of an article outlining damaging revelations about his misuse of donations from far-right supporters, but failed and the article was released in March.
 During the trial it emerged that Lennon hired an investigator to unearth private information on the journalist and had spread unsubstantiated claims about her partner.

 ‘The Rape of Britain’